Magicred-1/self-improvement-bot/README.md

 **Discord: Magicred1#3948**

 This is a simple bot that will help you to improve yourself.
-It will send you a message every day with a new task to do.
-You can also add your own tasks.
+It will help you to keep track of your progress and motivate you to do more.
+It will also give you a random quote from Andrew Tate and other inspirationnal people to keep you motivated and help you to improve yourself.

 ## How to set up and use it ?